kuba--/zip/README.md

 And finally I found miniz.
 Miniz is a lossless, high performance data compression library in a single source file.
 I only needed simple interface to append buffers or files to the current zip-entry.
 Thanks to this feature I'm able to merge many files/buffers and compress them on-the-fly.

 It was the reason, why I decided to write zip module on top of the miniz.
 It required a little bit hacking and wrapping some functions, but I kept simplicity.
-So, you grab these 3 files and compile it into your project.
+So, you can grab these 3 files and compile them into your project.
 I hope that interface is also extremely simple, so you will not have any problems to understand it.

 # Example